 Another great hike is up to the summit of Snake Mountain.
 This hill cannot be missed while in Pushkar.
 It will most likely appear on all of your pictures of the sacred lake as it is looming large over the town.
 The Nag Pahar as this mountain is originally named also offer great views over the Pushkar but it a little more challenging than the Ratnagiri Hill.

-Stay in the best hotel in Pushkar
+Look for the best hotel in Pushkar

 Best rooftop restaurants in Pushkar